 My Comment: There is so much to learn from Amazon, and this great article form Parature teaches us a few of the tactics and strategies that Amazon uses to create customer evangelists.
 While I agree that the five things listed here are important, and may be exactly what Amazon does to be so successful, a sixth strategy could have been added regarding a focus on employees.
-That’s a big part of driving a positive customer experience.
+That’s a big part of driving positive customer experience.
 That said, this article is a must read for anyone interested in creating an amazing customer experience that turns satisfied customers into customer evangelists.

-(Becker’s Hospital Review) Here are seven engagement-crushing mistakes to avoid from healthcare leaders across the country.
+(Becker’s Hospital Review) Here are seven engagement-crushing mistakes to avoid healthcare leaders across the country.
 Focus on employee engagement today so that your organization is still prospering in the future.

 My Comment: Just seven mistakes?
 There are many mistakes that managers and leaders make when it comes to employee engagement – actually non-engagement.
 The best companies know how important it is to engage and motivate employees.
 The benefits are that employees are happier, work harder and do a better job of taking care of customers.
 How many of these mistakes are we guilty of?
 I love it when a perfect score is ZERO.